playproject-io-archive/workshop-fitbit-dapp/README.md

 ### Player

 * signup

+you need to wait 2~3 minute, until oraclize callback. then you could see you are signed.

 * playerRefund

 if contest end over 3 days, but the owner still not end the contest, the user could click refund button, then get money back.